ponylang/rfcs/text/000-compile-time-expression.md

 An important choice to discuss is whether the compiler should check prior to evaluation whether it can indeed evaluate an expression before it attempts to evaluate an expression.
 This would involve marking functions and variables in some way, for example `constexpr` or `const`.
 Using these keywords would mean that the compiler would check whether the function could be evaluated as a standalone entity.

 Futhermore, a design choice to consider is making this an opt-in feature, instead allowing the compiler to figure out and evaluate what it can do at compile-time.
 This is quite compilicated, for example some expressions may have to make many function calls are execute for a very long time before we know whether it can be evaluated at compile-time.
-Attempting to determine whether something can be evaluated at compile-time becomes similar to trying to evaluate the expression.
-Ofcourse this could be a natural progression from being an opt-in feature, which I think is how this feature should at least start.
+Attempting to determine whether a complex expression can be evaluated at compile-time becomes similar to trying to evaluate the expression.
+Ofcourse, this could be a natural progression from being an opt-in feature (for trivial expressions), which I think is how this feature should at least start.

 How the expressions are to be evaulated has multiple solutions; I suggest (and have implemented) an AST collapsing pass that takes an AST tree an collapses it to a single node.
 Adding the evaluation of a new pass allows the passs to make use of all the information and knowledge already in the compiler, such as parsing and symbol tables etc.